 • Collaboration with sponsors and industry leaders

-Interested in joining the BlockShop as a startup?
-Apply to be a startup.
+Interested in joining the BlockShop as a resident?
+Apply to be a resident.

 Our sponsors are active members of the BlockShop community.
 BlockShop sponsors – industry leaders in finance, technology, legal, consulting, and government fields – receive access to top start-ups driving blockchain innovation.
 Sponsors also have the opportunity to contribute programming and interact with the BlockShop community.
 BlockShop sponsorship packages can include: